Edit

 Roadworks on the motorways of the cell

-Science A cell is a busy place.
+Science & Technology A cell is a busy place.
 In a permanent rush hour, molecules are transported along a dynamic motorway system made up of filaments called microtubules.
 Microtubules constantly grow and shrink and are rapidly assembled wherever a cargo needs to go, but during this transportation process they need to…

 2006